Donders-Institute/bidscoin/docs/plugins.rst

        This plugin function assesses whether a sourcefile is of a supported dataformat

        :param file:    The sourcefile that is assessed
-       :return:        The valid / supported dataformat of the sourcefile
+       :return:        The valid/supported dataformat of the sourcefile
        """

        if file.is_file():